dBildungsplattform/dbildungs-iam-server/docs/config.md

 ### General Configuration

-There is are multiple 'base'-configurations, that are used for local development and testing purposes.
-These json files follow the structure of the classes in (src/shared/config/json.config.ts)[../src/shared/config/json.config.ts]
+There are multiple 'base'-configurations, that are used for local development and testing purposes.
+These json files follow the structure of the classes in [src/shared/config/json.config.ts](../src/shared/config/json.config.ts)

 - Used when starting the backend locally [config/config.json](../config/config.json)
 - Used when starting the email microservice locally [config/email-config.json](../config/email-config.json)